flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/glareshield/efis_control.md

     - When in STD position pushing the knob makes the last selected QFE or QNH setting available.
     - When pushing the knob after switching from STD position, it will change between ONH to OFE based on current selection.
 The display window will note QFE or QNH.

 - Note: The QFE selection is a program installed on both the FMGC and GPWS computers.
-It allows for each computer to use the selected program independently from the barometer reference selected through the EFIS control panel.
+It allows for each computer to use the selected program independently of the barometer reference selected through the EFIS control panel.

 ###  FD Pushbutton

 - Pushing the FD Pb either enables or removes the flight director bars from the respective PFD.
-If in TRK FPA it will enables or remove the flight path directory symbol.
+If in TRK FPA it will enable or remove the flight path directory symbol.
 - When `ON` the Pb light is green and when `OFF` there is no illumination.

 ###  LS Pushbutton